 \subsubsection{NIR counterpart}

-We searched for a Near-Infrared (NIR) counterpart in the GALACTICNUCLEUS catalog \citep{Nogueras2021}.
+We searched for a near-infrared (NIR) counterpart in the GALACTICNUCLEUS catalog \citep{Nogueras2021}.
 Within 1.5 arcsec of the best source position reported before, there are 4 NIR sources (we excluded one foreground) from the GALACTICNUCLEUS catalog.
 Table~\ref{tab:nir_counterpart} reports the separation of the sources, their $K_s$ band magnitude, and, when available, the $H$ band magnitude.

-Given the limitations of current NIR surveys, which are largely incomplete at $K_s\sim16$th mag due to crowding in the dense GC region, detecting a non-evolved low-mass donor star is highly improbable.
-We therefore consider it likely that the neither of the four NIR sources listed above are the \emph{true} NIR counterpart to 4XMM J174610.7--290020.
+Given the limitations of current NIR surveys, which are largely incomplete at $K_s\sim16$th mag due to crowding in the dense GC region, detecting an unevolved low-mass donor star is highly improbable.
+We therefore consider it likely that none of the four NIR sources listed above is the true NIR counterpart to Swift J174610$-$290018.

 There are no \chandra\ \citep{Weisskopf2000} observations that cover the outburst in 2024.
-However, the same source, 4XMM J174610.7--290020, is also reported in the Chandra Source Catalog \citep[CSC 2.1,][]{Evans2024} with identifier 2CXO J174610.7--290019; as CXOU J174610.8--290019 in the \chandra\ catalog of the GC \citep{Muno2009} and in the Ultradeep Chandra Catalog \citep[][source n.
+However, the same source is also reported in the \textit{Chandra} Source Catalog \citep[CSC 2.1,][]{Evans2024} with identifier 2CXO J174610.7$-$290019; as CXOU J174610.8$-$290019 in the \chandra\ catalog of the GC \citep{Muno2009} and in the Ultradeep \textit{Chandra} Catalog \citep[][source n.
 3596]{Zhu2018}.
-According to the CSC 2.1, there are 11 observations between 1999 and 2024 in which the source has been detected with a significance > 3\footnote{The significance is the ratio of the photon flux measurement to its average error, see \url{cxc.cfa.harvard.edu/csc/columns/significance.html} for details.} in the ACIS-I 2.0--7.0 keV band.
+According to the CSC 2.1, there are 11 observations between 1999 and 2024 in which the source has been detected with a significance > 3\footnote{The significance is the ratio of the photon flux measurement to its average error; see \url{cxc.cfa.harvard.edu/csc/columns/significance.html} for details.} in the ACIS-I 2.0--7.0 keV band.